 What Is the Best Soil and Mulch for Growing Winter Vegetables?

 A lot of metro Western Australia sits on old sand dunes, which means our soil is made up of mainly sand - this is not ideal for veggie gardens.
+When preparing your garden, it is important to consider weather and soil conditions, as the warm and sunny climate of Perth influences gardening choices.
 You will need a lot of organic matter in the soil to help feed your plants – it cannot be too compacted or sandy.

 A few inches of mulch is ideal to help insulate the soil and retain moisture.
 Mulch will also help you keep the weeds under control.
 Some of the best mulches for veggie gardens are mushroom composts and other specialised veggie mixes, which are purpose-built composts containing the ideal organic matter for your veggie garden to thrive.
 Have a chat to a landscape supplier about the best mulch to start your veggie garden off on the right foot.